luismendoza-ec/lu8-docs/docs/INPUT.md

 - No analog input support
 - No input buffering at the hardware level
 - 8 buttons per player maximum due to 8-bit register limitation
 - No support for additional controller types
+- Input is only captured when the canvas has focus
+- No support for gamepad/controller input